thorsten/phpMyFAQ/documentation/documentation.md

 Upgrading from 2.7.x is a major upgrade.
 Please make a full backup before you run the upgrade!
 First you have to delete all files **except**:

 *   all files in the directory **config/**
-*   all files in the directory **assets/template/**
+*   all files in the directory **template/**
 *   the directory **attachments/**
 *   the directory **images/**

 Open the following URL in your browser:

 `http://www.example.com/faq/install/update.php`

 Choose your installed phpMyFAQ version and click the button of the update script, your version will automatically be updated.
-You have to update a lot of your template files due to our change to the Twitter Bootstrap framework.
+You have to update a lot of your template files due to our change using the Bootstrap framework.

+The update script will move your template files to a folder **backup/** in the directory **assets/template/**.
+The default layout will be stored in the folder **assets/template/default/**.

 [back to top][64]